Area of investment and support

 Vaccines

-Early vaccine development (up to proof of concept), comparative vaccinology, early development and understanding of adjuvants and immunomodulation, human challenge models and the role of therapeutic and protective antibodies.
+Early vaccine development, comparative vaccinology, early development and understanding of adjuvants and immunomodulation, human challenge models and the role of therapeutic and protective antibodies.

 Biomarkers and diagnostics